immunefi-team/Bounty_Boosts/Alchemix/31409 - [SC - Critical] Users can grief Bribe rewards forcing them to b....md

 # Users can grief Bribe rewards, forcing them to be stuck forever by continuously calling `Voter::poke`

-Submitted on Sat May 18 2024 09:43:37 GMT-0400 (Atlantic Standard Time) by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 15:43:37 UTC by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31409